NABERS Energy for Offices star ratings

 To use a previous lighting assessment, an accredited assessor must ensure that it is current and is applicable to the building or area of a building that is seeking a BEEC.
 The accredited assessor may rely on a current assessment of the lighting energy efficiency of an area of a building in ensuring that all areas of a building are rated if the whole building is disclosure affected.

-No. However, a NABERS Energy Commitment Agreement rating can be disclosed in addition to a NABERS Energy rating, for example when an existing building is undertaking a retrofit.
+No. However, a NABERS Energy Commitment Agreement rating can be disclosed in addition to a NABERS Energy for offices rating, for example when an existing building is undertaking a retrofit.
 A NABERS Energy Commitment Agreement rating can also be displayed when a building is considered an exception to disclosure requirements, or has been granted an exemption from the energy efficiency disclosure obligation.
 For more information, see Exceptions and Exemptions.
 For examples of how to display ratings in advertising, see Advertising.

 Yes.
 Under section 6(4) and (5) of the Building Energy Efficiency Disclosure Determination 2016 (Secretary’s Determination), a person working out the energy efficiency rating for a building must disclose a NABERS Energy base building rating unless it cannot be calculated because utility meters installed for the building are not sufficient to distinguish between base building energy use and tenancy energy use.
 In this case, a NABERS Energy whole building rating must be carried out.